Dyalog/link/README.md

 ## Un-handled Events

-Link detects changes in the workspace by attaching to the "EditorFix" callback from the editor - and uses a Microsoft.Net FileSystemWatcher object to monitor the directory (under Microsoft Windows only).
+Link detects changes in the workspace by attaching to the `EditorFix` callback from the editor.
+External changes are detected using a Microsoft.Net FileSystemWatcher object to monitor the linked directories (currently under Microsoft Windows only).

-If functions or operators are created using `⎕FX`, `⎕FIX` or in the case of dfns or dops assignment, no callback is triggered.
+If functions or operators are created using `⎕FX`, `⎕FIX` or in the case of dfns or dops assignment (`←`), no callback is triggered.
 You can inform the link mechanism of such a change by calling
 ```
       ns [name [oldname]] ⎕SE.Link.Fix source
 ```
 Where `ns` is the namespace the fn or op has been defined in, optional arguments `name` and `oldname` are the new and (if it was renamed) old name.
-The right argument can be empty, in which case the definition will be picked up from the active workspace, or it can be the new source, in which case the fn or op will be redefined.
+The right argument can be empty, in which case the definition will be picked up from the active workspace, or it can contain the new source, in which case the fn or op will be redefined.

-If an external change has been made to a file, and you want to make the link mechanism aware of this fact, for example if you are on a platform where FileSystemWatcher is unavailable, you can use:
+If an external change has been made to a file, was not handled automatically, and you want to make the link mechanism aware of the change (for example if you are on a platform where FileSystemWatcher is unavailable), you can use:
 ```
       ⎕SE.Link.Notify type path [oldpath]
 ```